Curtis H. Sykes (December 21, 1930 - September 9, 2007) was instrumental in the establishment of the Black History

 Past Grants Awarded

 The application guidelines and forms for the Curtis H. Sykes Memorial Grant program recently have been revised.
 Applicants are required to follow the revised guidelines and forms provided here for submitting applications after December 1, 2014.
-The program will be accepting grant applications through the end of June, when the schedule will return to the normal 2015 grant application cycles are:
+The program will be accepting grant applications through the end of June, when the schedule will return to the normal 2015 grant application cycle, the deadlines for which are: